philsmithies/yoobic/README.md

 ```
 The user can view a feed of all the latest masters in town
-So that the user can know which to book
+So that the user can know which to select
 ```

 ```